RickStrahl/SetResolution/README.md

 SetResolution PROFILES
 SetResolution CREATEPROFILE -p "My Profile" -w 1920 -h 1080 -f 60
 ```

-### Add to the Windows Path
-We recommend that you add the `SetResolution.exe` folder to your Windows path so that you can always and quickly access the application to switch resolution from anywhere.

 ## Multi-Monitor Support
 This tool supports multiple monitors via the `-m <MonitorNumber>` command line switch.
 By default the **Main Windows Monitor** monitor is used - a setting which is configured in the Windows Display settings.